World Business Outlook Awards 2024 Celebrates Business Excellence In Thailand

 Mr. Sushil Kumar Dhanuka moved to Bangkok in 1981.
 For over 30 years, he has led Mastex Co.
 Ltd. from its inception to one of the leading producers of embroidery and lace in the world.
 He has also become involved in various social and cultural organisations in Thailand, particularly those that are interested in the connections between Thailand and India.
 His presence served as an honour and increased the prestige of the event.

 Our second Chief Guest H.E.
-Artur Dmochowski is the retired ambassador of Poland to the Kingdom of Thailand and Cambodia, Laos and Myanmar.
+Artur Dmochowski is the retired ambassador of Poland to the Kingdom of Thailand, and also to Cambodia, Laos and Myanmar.
 He now holds the position of Advisor to the CEO of Muang Thai Insurance, Madam Nualphan Lamsam.
 He served as Ambassador of Poland to Montenegro, Director of the Diplomatic Academy and Head of the Polish Economic-Commercial Office in Italy.
-With his courteous presence, he enlivened the ceremony.
+With his courteous presence he enlivened the ceremony.

 The World Business Outlook Awards 2024 featured several categories, including Best Cryptocurrency CFD Broker, Best Digital Transformation Partner Saudi Arabia, Leading Dental Center, Leader in Corporate Social Responsibility, and Outstanding Achievement in Building Client Relationships in Real Estate, to name a few.
 Each award recognises individuals whose innovative work, ranging from sustainable company practices to innovative products and services, has raised the bar for corporate excellence.